-Goop Unveil's Men's Collection G. Label Men
+Goop Unveils Men's Collection G. Label Men

 Gwyneth Paltrow’s Goop platform has dispensed advice on wellness, food and travel to women.
 It also has sold women’s fashions from brands such as Stella McCartney, Nili Lotan and Goop’s G.Label.